2023 Most Popular Music Bachelor's Degree Schools in Oregon

 Women make up 71% of the music majors at the school.

-Read full report on Music at George Fox University
+Full Music at George Fox University Report

 Pacific University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the large suburb of Forest Grove, Pacific is a private not-for-profit school with a small student population.
+Located in the suburb of Forest Grove, Pacific is a private not-for-profit school with a small student population.

 About 83% of the students majoring in music at the school are women while 17% are male.